nafisahnubah/rateease-client-side/README.md

 - **Add and Edit Services**: Users can add new services and manage their reviews.
 - **Review Management**: Users can update and delete reviews.
 - **Explore Reviews**: View reviews for services listed on the platform.
+- **Pagination**: Select the number of services to be shown on the page and navigate between different pages.
 - **Notifications**: Receive notifications for actions like successful login, posting a review, etc.

 ## Tech Stack